 The purpose of this research program is analyze how global economic and political trends and developments in particular countries create conflicts and generate instability that threaten U.S. security and economic interests, with special emphasis on conflicts generated by, or affecting, competition for scarce resources such as energy and, increasingly, water; and the impact of new technologies and changing economic and political conditions on the choice of “soft” and “hard power” strategies and instruments for managing the conflicts with discussion of possible ethical solutions to the conflicts.

-Asia Research Project
+East Asia Research Project

 A number of Tower Center affiliated faculty are studying the domestic political and economic affairs of Asian countries, relations among those countries, and the interaction of Asian nations with countries in other regions.
 The synergy of faculty from different disciplines coming together to focus on their common interest in Asia has resulted in several major research projects and publications that investigate the critical aspects of economic, national defense policies, culture in the region.